 Cal.
 Educ.
 Code § 89904 requires the trustees to implement policies concerning expenditure of auxiliary organization funds.

 Basis for Expenditures.
 An auxiliary organization has as a primary objective the goal of aiding and supplementing the instructional and service activities of the CSU.
-An auxiliary organization may assist the CSU and its campuses by expanding on the range of activities or by increasing the funding for ongoing CSU programs.
+An auxiliary organization may assist the CSU and its universities by expanding on the range of activities or by increasing the funding for ongoing CSU programs.
 It may expend its funds in this assistance role subject to the following conditions:

-Expenditures must further the CSU educational mission and comply with trustee and campus policy;
+Expenditures must further the CSU educational mission and comply with trustee and university policy;

-Expenditures must comply with applicable law and CSU and campus policies.
+Expenditures must comply with applicable law and CSU and university policies.
 Cal.
 Educ.
 Code § 89900(b)-(c); 5 CCR § 42400.
-Accordingly, an auxiliary organization shall not expend funds for goods or services on behalf of a campus, and arrange to be reimbursed by the campus, if circumvention of law or CSU policy or procedure (e.g. competitive bidding requirements) would occur.
+Accordingly, an auxiliary organization shall not expend funds for goods or services on behalf of a university, and arrange to be reimbursed by the university, if circumvention of law or CSU policy or procedure (e.g. competitive bidding requirements) would occur.

 Routine Documentation of Expenditures.
 Each auxiliary organization shall maintain documentation for expenditures consistent with sound business practice, and in keeping with applicable documentation standards required by federal, state and local governments.
 Documentation procedures should be adequate to allow an efficient annual fiscal audit by a certified public accountant.